adilmahmoodcs/oommaa/README.md

 WARNING: This will start processing hundreds of ads.

 Token configuration is on `config/counterfind.yml`
+NOTE: make sure there's a VALID facebook token for the development environment

 The sidekiq interface is at http://localhost:3000/sidekiq

 ### Production database

-A daily Postgres dump of the production database is available on the S3 bucket "counterfind-production-backups"
+A daily Postgres backup dump of the production database is available on the S3 bucket "counterfind-production-backups"

 ## Running tests